sul-dlss/workflow-server-rails/README.md

 GET    /:repo/objects/:druid/workflows/:workflow/:process
 ```

+Return the list of steps for the given workflow template
+`GET   /workflow_templates/:workflow`

 `GET    /workflow_archive` - Deprecated.
 Currently just returns a count of the number of items/versions for the workflow
 `PUT    /:repo/objects/:druid/workflows/:workflow` - Deprecated.
 Use version without repo parameter instead.